-The Parliamentary Gazette (Althingistídindi) comprises two sections: Section A, which contains official documents from Althingi, and Section B, reporting parliamentary debates.
+The Parliamentary Gazette (Althingistídindi), official documents from Althingi, and parliamentary debates, is published on the parliamentary website: www. althingi.is

-A new Speaker and Deputy Speakers are elected for the duration of the electoral term. Ásta R. Jóhannesdóttir was elected the Speaker of Althingi in May 2009.
+A new Speaker and Deputy Speakers are elected for the duration of the electoral term.
+Steingrímur J. Sigfússon was elected the Speaker of Althingi in December 2017.